 Thanks to its tumultuous origins the mountain range in Simien Mountains National Park has an unusual alpine landscape.
 The peaks are remarkably steep and crooked (often known as ‘pinnacles’).
 The way these mountains formed is special.
 It was, just like most mountains, pushed up many, many years ago by forces from within the earth.
 But here, it was a giant volcano.
 One of the biggest, ever.

 It’s hard to get your head around how long the erosion process takes.
 But there are still peaks higher than 4.000 metres, such as the highest mountain in Ethiopia, the Ras Dashen (4.550 m), but also Mount Bwahit (4.437 m) and Mount Abba Yared (4.460 m).
-This process is also what created the Drakensbergen in South Africa, so it’s not a unique occurrence, but it’s very special.
+Due to its location (close to the equator but at high altitude) flora and fauna have develop differently here.
+As you will see when you get here.